gtag('config', 'UA-143572265-1');

 An infographic-style depiction of various strategies for core recovery.
 This includes images of a person performing core strengthening exercises.

 In closing, the journey to better posture, core strength and spinal alignment is one paved with awareness and action.
-However, remember that they are most effective when combined with consistent efforts such as core-strengthening exercises and mindful posture practices.
+However, remember that they are most effective when combined with consistent efforts such as core-strengthening exercises, floor exercises and mindful posture practices.

 Here at Back To Health Wellness, we will help you on the way to fostering a healthier and more aligned future for yourself.